uikit/uikit-site/docs/pages/javascript-utilities.md

 ### isInput

-TODO: to detect, whether an element is visible or not.
+TODO: to detect, whether an element is an input type or not.
 The following parameter may be passed to the function.

 | Parameter | Type   | Default | Description      |